-If you’ve ever tried to touch a cactus, you know it wasn’t so easy.
-Cacti are those strange-shaped plants that are famous for their spiky prickles.
-The crazy thing is that those prickles are the cactus’ leaves!
-They do the same thing as leaves on any plant: collect sunlight to make food.
-But cacti live in very hot places, so they need very skinny leaves that have less area to dry out in the sun.
-If you can get around those spikes, you can eat some kinds of cactus, like the prickly pear plant shown here.
-The little flowers along the edges of the “paddles” will turn into fruit, called a prickly pear fig. You can eat that fruit, and you can also eat the paddles, as long as you pluck the prickles off first.
-Beware when taking a bite out of cactus, or it might take a bite out of you.
+A cactus is that strange-shaped plant famous for its spiky prickles.
+Those prickles are the cactus’ leaves!
+Like any leaf, they catch sunlight to make food.
+Since cacti live in very hot places, they need very skinny leaves that won’t dry out in the sun.
+If you can get around those spikes, you can eat some cacti.
+The prickly pear cactus is one of the tastiest.
+The little flowers along the edges of the “paddles” will turn into fruit you can eat, and you can also eat the paddles themselves — as long as you pluck the prickles off first!

 Wee ones: If you eat 6 prickly pear paddles, then eat one more, how many have you had?